lighthouse-labs/gitbook-node-chat-tutorial/content/part2/socket.io.md

 var socket = io();
 ```

-This is saying that `socket` is now a reference to the SocketIO library.
+This is saying that `socket` is now a reference to the Socket.IO library.

 ## Step 5

-In that same file, replace the `alert` line from before with the following code:
+In that same file, *replace* the line that starts with `alert` line from before with the following code.

 ```javascript
   socket.emit('message', text);
   $('#message').val('');
 ```

-The code above says to emit the textual message to the server instead of performing our temporary `alert` behavior.
+The code above says to emit the textual message to the server instead of performing our temporary `alert` behaviour.
 The second line in the code simply clears the input so that another message can be typed by the same user.

 We're not done yet, we need to listen for messages that are received from the server and append them into the message list.
-Add the following code at the bottom of the file:
+Add the following code at the *bottom* of the file.

 ```javascript
 socket.on('message', function (msg) {